 Delta has gotten its share of groans in recent years from points and miles enthusiasts for the difficulty involved in redeeming Delta miles, but now the airline has cleaned up the long-standing issues with its website and pledged to make more award seats available even at the lowest redemption level.

 Thanks to its position as part of the Air France-KLM-Delta conglomerate and its partnership with Virgin Atlantic, Delta SkyMiles not only open a lot of boarding doors, but they typically open to quite nice ones.
-The Delta Reserve card is the way to make sure that’s the case.
+The Delta SkyMiles® Reserve American Express Card is the way to make sure that’s the case.

-The high annual fee of $450 gets you free access to Delta Sky Club (similar to lounge access from the United Club Card and the Citi/AAdvantage Executive Card) and a big boost on the way to Delta status with an annual gift of qualifying miles.
+The high annual fee of $550 gets you free access to Delta Sky Club (similar to lounge access from the United Club Card and the Citi/AAdvantage Executive Card) and a way to earn Delta Medallion Status faster.

 ANNUAL FEE